-The Sentech 800 is an automated spectroscopic ellipsometer that can measure thickness, refractive index, and absorption properties of multi-layer thin film stacks.
+This tool is an automated spectroscopic ellipsometer that can measure thickness, refractive index, and absorption properties of multi-layer thin film stacks.
 The spectral range of its Xenon arc lamp source is in the 350 nm – 850 nm UV-Visible range. which is ideal for most semiconductor materials.
-The object is operated by a comprehensive software package, called SpectraRay, that controls data acquisition, modeling, fitting, and reporting of ellipsometric data.
+The hardware is operated by a comprehensive software package that controls data acquisition, modeling, fitting, and reporting of ellipsometric data.

 The Alessi manual 4 point probe uses a Cascade C4S probe head with 1mm spacing between tungsten carbide probe tips.

 The metering is provided by a QuadTech LR2000 digital milliohmmeter.